doctorbond2/chattUpp/README.md

 # chattUpp

-(outdated)
-# Working on v2 atm deploying with kubernetes
+#  (Old version) Working on v2 atm deploying with kubernetes

 # How to start
 **Terminal 1:**